gshubham96/projectROV/hardware-design/tether.md

 1. To distribute the weight, Pull/Push force on the tether among itself and the kevlar line
 2. To effictively provide a net boyant tether by having positive bouyancy.

+There is still a high probability that a FO tether might fail due to plenty reasons such as bending radius of cable & technical know-how.
+We can always replace the FO cable with a normal Ethernet Cable but will need to add tether interface to boost the signal for 100+ meters.
+Another thing to consider is the Co-axial cable.
+It is relatively strong with larger range.

+I will post an analysis of different types of tether solutions soon.

 ![](/assets/tether.png)

 Cost Analysis: